englekk/handbook-docs/FuseJS/04 - APIs.md

 ## $(Timer)

-You can schedule tasks to be run later using the `Timer` API:
+You can schedule tasks to be executed after specific time using the `Timer` API:

 ```
 var Timer = require('FuseJS/Timer');